ssb22/adjuster/README.md

  : The maximum number of example references to record in each summary line, if references are being recorded (0 means unlimited).
 Default is 3.

 `-R`, `--norefs`
- : Don't write references in the rules summary (or the glossmiss file).
+ : Don't write references in the rules summary.
 Use this if you need to specify reference-sep and ref-name-end for the ref-pri option but you don't actually want references in the summary (which speeds up summary generation slightly).
 This option is automatically turned on if `--no-input` is specified.

 `--no-norefs`
  : Cancels any earlier `--norefs` option in Makefile variables etc

-`--rulesFile-only`
+`--rulesFile=`
+ : Filename of a binary file to hold the accumulated rules.
+Adding .gz, .bz2 or .xz for compression is acceptable.
+If this is set then either `--write-rules` or `--read-rules` must be specified.

+`--write-rules`
- : Don't generate a parser or a rules summary, just update rulesFile
+ : Write rulesFile instead of generating a parser or a rules summary.
+You will then need to rerun with `--read-rules` later.

-`--no-rulesFile-only`
+`--no-write-rules`
+ : Cancels any earlier `--write-rules` option in Makefile variables etc

+`--read-rules`
+ : Read rulesFile from a previous run, and apply the output options to it.
+You should still specify the input formatting options (which should not change), and any glossfile or manualrules options (which may change), but no input is required.

+`--no-read-rules`
- : Cancels any earlier `--rulesFile-only` option in Makefile variables etc
+ : Cancels any earlier `--read-rules` option in Makefile variables etc

 `-E`, `--newlines-reset`
  : Have the annotator reset its state on every newline byte.
 By default newlines do not affect state such as whether a space is required before the next word, so that if the annotator is used with Web Adjuster's htmlText option (which defaults to using newline separators) the spacing should be handled sensibly when there is HTML markup in mid-sentence.